New breaches tracked daily · via RecentBreachesFor Business

 We store, for your account:

-Your email (verified), scan history (which credentials you chose to scan — not the credentials themselves), risk scores, and remediation progress.
+Your email (verified), scan history (which credentials you chose to scan — not the credentials themselves), risk scores, and removal/remediation progress.
 That is enough to keep your dashboard working across sessions.

 We do not store — ever:

-Plaintext passwords from any breach.
 Social Security numbers, IDs, or financial account numbers.
-Your scan queries after the report is rendered.
-We show you passwords that appeared in public breach corpora so you can remediate them, then drop them from our result cache.
+We show you passwords that turned up in public breaches so you can change them, then drop them from our result cache.

 Security disclosure